-Opinion: The City of Newport should take advantage of the Equitable Development Plan | What's Up Newp
+Opinion: The City of Newport should take advantage of the Equitable Development Plan - What's Up Newp

 I write to you today to provide some follow‐up to the recent workshop on Equitable Development presented by Smart Growth America, at which I provided introductory remarks.
-The workshop was open to the public and in attendance were members of the City Council, Planning Board, City Staff and Newport residents.
+The workshop was open to the public and in attendance were members of the City Council, Planning Board, City Staff, and Newport residents.
 Towards the end of the workshop, a few Councilors and Planning Board Members made comments that suggested the proposed Equitable Development Plan would delay the North End Urban Plan (NEUP).
 I was confused by these comments, but could not respond then because of time limitations.
 I’m hoping to take this moment now to clear things up.

 The North End Urban Plan (NEUP) is finished: it was approved by the Planning Board and then adopted by the City Council on January 27th.
 The next step in the process is implementation of the Plan.
 This is where, if the City is smart, it will take advantage of Smart Growth America’s expertise and presence.